seattlemethod/prototypes/system/system.md

 Aggregate information about state and changes in state are report reported to regulators per a reporting framework.

 Events are recorded in an events journal.
 Every event has a source.
+Events can be described using [Data Centric Accounting](https://xbrlsite.azurewebsites.net/seattlemethod/dca/dca_ModelStructure.html).

 [events-journal](events/events-journal.md)